 WHAT YOU SHOULD KNOW:

 Acute lymphocytic leukemia (ALL), or acute lymphoblastic leukemia, is cancer of the blood cells.
 Lymphocytes are a type of white blood cell (WBC).
-When a person has ALL, more lymphocytes are made than the body needs.
-These abnormal lymphocytes are called lymphoblasts (leukemia cells).
+A person who has ALL makes more lymphocytes than his body needs.
+The abnormal lymphocytes are called lymphoblasts (leukemia cells).
 Lymphoblasts do not fight infection like normal WBCs.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 AFTER YOU LEAVE: